MinahGH/Digital-Product-School-AI-Challenge/README.md

 ## Endpoint
 The model is deployed at [link](https://dps-model-ekxrxrejtq-no.a.run.app).
-You need to input a json like this with this POST method
+You need to input a json like this with the POST method:
 ```javascript
 { "year": 2013,
 "month": 3 }